Colorado

 Confidentiality

 Data protection assessments are confidential and exempt from public disclosure under the Colorado Open Records Act.
-However, the Attorney General may request and review any assessment to evaluate compliance with the CPA.
+The Attorney General may request and review any assessment to evaluate compliance with the CPA.

 Business Obligations

-Controllers subject to the CPA must meet several ongoing compliance requirements beyond responding to consumer rights requests.
+Controllers subject to the CPA must meet ongoing compliance requirements beyond responding to individual consumer requests.

 Transparency

-Controllers must provide a clear, accessible privacy notice that describes in plain language what personal data they collect, why they collect it, how consumers can exercise their rights, the categories of data shared with third parties, and the categories of third parties receiving data.
+Controllers must provide a clear, accessible privacy notice describing: what personal data they collect; why they collect it; how consumers can exercise their rights; the categories of data shared with third parties; and the categories of third parties receiving the data.

 Data Minimization

 Controllers may only collect personal data that is adequate, relevant, and reasonably necessary for the disclosed purposes.
-They must avoid collecting data beyond what is needed and must not use data for secondary purposes without additional consent.
+They may not collect data beyond those needs or use data for secondary purposes without additional consent.

 Security

-Controllers must implement reasonable administrative, technical, and physical security practices to protect the confidentiality and integrity of personal data.
-These measures must be appropriate to the volume and sensitivity of the data processed.
+Controllers must implement reasonable administrative, technical, and physical security practices appropriate to the volume and sensitivity of the data they process.

 Processor Agreements

-Controllers must execute written contracts with processors that specify the nature and purpose of processing, the type of data involved, the duration of processing, and the rights and obligations of both parties.
-Processors must assist controllers in meeting their CPA obligations, including fulfilling consumer rights requests.
+Controllers must execute written data-processing contracts with processors specifying the nature and purpose of processing, the type of data involved, the duration of processing, and the rights and obligations of both parties.
+Processors must assist controllers in fulfilling their CPA obligations, including responding to consumer rights requests.

 Colorado Data Breach Notification Law